just1984/Privileges_V2/README.md

 Loops: Loops are used multiple times in this code.
 An example is the while loop in the onboarding() function, which prompts the user to select a language until a valid input is made.
 Another while loop is used in the functions game1deu(), game1eng(), game1tur(), game1pol(), and game1arb() to prompt the user to input an answer to each question until a valid input is made.

-Classes: Classes are used in this code to model different languages.
-There is an abstract class Language that serves as a base class for the specific language classes: English, German, Polish, Arabic, and Turkish.
-Each of these classes inherits from the Language class and implements the getMessage() method to retrieve messages in the respective language.
+Classes: Classes are used in this code to model different things.
+For example, there is a RolleKarte class that models role cards for players.
+Each role card has a name, age, origin, fate, and gender.

-Constructors: Constructors are implicitly used in this code to create instances of the language classes.
-For example, when chosenLanguage = Deutsch() is called, the default constructor of the Deutsch class is invoked to create a new instance of this class.
+Constructors: Constructors are implicitly used in this code to create instances of classes.
+For example, when creating role cards, the constructor of the RolleKarte class is invoked to create a new instance of this class.
+When creating a new language, the default constructor of the respective language class is invoked to create a new instance of this class.

 Functions: Various functions are used in this code to perform specific tasks.
 For example, the wordWrap() function is used to wrap a text so that it fits within a certain width.
 The padEnd() function is used to extend the name in the printProgressBar() function to a certain length.
 The Override function is used in the language classes to override the getMessage() method of the base class Language.